sc2-pulse/sc2-pulse/README.md

 `org.testcontainers.dev.clickhouse.volume.name=volume-name`
 * By default, the HTTP server uses a random free port which is displayed in the log.
 You can use the `org.testcontainers.dev.http.server.port` app property to pin the port if needed.
+* You can set `org.testcontainers.dev.reuse.enable` app property to reuse devcontainers.

 ### Misc
 Use [DB init script](src/main/resources/schema-postgres.sql) to create a fresh DB.